destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 ### 🎤 Interview

-- List some cases which you dont want to tests in E2E
+- List some cases which you dont want to test in E2E
-- What should you consider when setting up your E2E tests?
+- How would you ensure the same database state before every test run?
 - Why and in which cases you would want to use mocked data in E2E tests?
 - Name several cases where you would want to intercept requests/responses
 - How do you debug test runs?